Join us for your PhD

 How to start a PhD at IAIK?

-To start your PhD with us, you need to find a PhD supervisor and agree on a PhD project that aligns with your interests and our https://www.iaik.tugraz.at/research/.
+To start your PhD with us, you need to find a PhD supervisor and agree on a PhD project that aligns with your interests and our research goals.

-In addition, you also need to be admitted to the Doctoral School of Computer Science at Graz University of Technology.
-For information about admission to this school and any other formalities, please, refer to the Doctoral School of Computer Science.
+In addition, you also need to be registered (inskribiert) to the Doctoral School of Computer Science at Graz University of Technology.
+For information about admission to this school and any other formalities, please, refer to the Doctoral School of Computer Science, CS+BME PhD info, TU Graz PhD admission requirements, and TU Graz admission steps.

 PhD Students and PhD Candidates

 At IAIK, we distinguish between PhD students and PhD candidates.
 A student starts their PhD project as a PhD student.
-To advance from PhD student to PhD candidate, the student needs to successfully present and defend a PhD proposal.
+To advance from PhD student to PhD candidate, the student needs to successfully publish peer-reviewed content for 3 thesis chapters or have 2 accepted papers at excellent venues (A* or equivalent).
+This has to take place within a timeframe of 1,5-3 years after the start of your PhD.

-The PhD proposal consists of a document, a 45-minute presentation, and a 45-minute question session.
+The PhD proposal consists of a document, a 30-minute presentation, and a 30-minute question session.

-It is judged by a committee, which is set up in mutual agreement between the student and their advisor and includes professors of IAIK as well as typically an external member.
+It is judged by a committee, which is set up in mutual agreement between the student and their advisor and includes at least 3 professors (assistant/associate/full), including your supervisor and at most one professor who is not at IAIK.